 Congratulations on creating and naming your narrative!
 Next you need to upload your video and audio based assets to the EEVO system.

 The video above shows you the necessary steps for Uploading and Encoding your work.
-For a written break down, you can start here.
+For a written break down of uploading Video and Audio you can keep reading:

 1. Click on the "Upload Assets" button on the left side of your screen.
 Navigate to where your file is located on your disk and upload it.

 2. Specify the type of file your uploading to our system.
-You will need to know if your content is a monoscopic, top/bottom, or left/right 360 video, select this option, and press save.
+You will need to know if your 360 video is a monoscopic, top/bottom, or left/right 360 video, select this option, and press save.
+If you upload audio files you won't need to choose any special settings.

 3. Our system will automatically encode every asset properly to target each specific VR device, so no need to worry!
 We ask that you upload the highest quality media you have.